apache/doris/docs/en/administrator-guide/config/fe_config.md

 Only for Master FE: false

 If set to true, the compaction slower replica will be skipped when select get queryable replicas

-### enable_create_sync_job

-Enable Mysql data synchronization job function.
-The default is false, this function is turned off

-Default: false

-Is it possible to configure dynamically: true

-Whether it is a configuration item unique to the Master FE node: true

 ### sync_commit_interval_second